kremato/oci-visualization-tool/README.md

 ### Limits Fetch

+Fetch requests are always executed against the currently selected profile.
 There are two options for limit fetch.

 1. Fill out the compartment, region, and service dropdowns.
 This option will retrieve all limits for every combination of compartment, region, and service. ![compartmen_region_service](/assets/images/compartment_region_service.png)
 2. Fill out the compartment, region, service, and limit dropdowns.
 This option will retrieve limit values for the chosen limits in every combination of compartment, region, and service(if the chosen limits belong to the chosen services). ![compartmen_region_service_limit](/assets/images/compartment_region_service_limit.png)

-Any other combination will result in an empty response.
 Request responses are cached so that duplicate requests are faster.
-However, if the "Invalide limit cache" option is checked, all cached limits are deleted, and every new request must fetch the limits from the OCI API again.
+However, if the "Invalide profile cache" option is checked, all cached limits are deleted, and every new request must fetch the limits from the OCI API again.

 ### Accordion Display